LiskHQ/lisk-contracts/README.md

 5. To deploy all smart contracts, execute the script: `./deployContracts.sh`

 ## Deployment on Public Test Network

+**NOTE**: To successfully deploy all smart contracts and execute the required transactions, the deployer (specified by `PRIVATE_KEY` in the `.env` file) must have funds available in its address.
+This implies that a private key with a sufficient balance on a public test network is required.

 To deploy smart contracts on both L1 and L2 public networks, you will need to provide for each network an URL for a public node from a RPC provider, such as Alchemy or Infura.
 Additionally, in order to verify smart contracts during the deployment process, it is necessary to provide an Etherscan API key.
 Follow these steps to deploy the smart contracts:
 1. Create `.env` file and set the vars `PRIVATE_KEY`, `L1_RPC_URL`, `L2_RPC_URL`, `L1_ETHERSCAN_API_KEY`, `L2_ETHERSCAN_API_KEY` and `L1_STANDARD_BRIDGE_ADDR`.
 You can copy and rename the `.env.example` file if the default values provided in `.env.example` are satisfactory. `L1_ETHERSCAN_API_KEY` and `L2_ETHERSCAN_API_KEY` may be empty to skip smart contracts verification process.